Rangi42/polishedcrystal/README.md

    * Also include Green/Leaf on Navel Rock (Venusaur 84, Blastoise 84, Lapras 80, Jolteon 80, Hitmonlee 82, Alakazam 82) (get MysticTicket somehow on Mt.
 Silver, maybe a hidden item in Red's chamber, maybe as a gift in the Pokémon Center)
    * Special sprites for Pikachu that know Surf or Fly
    * Yellow Pikachu Surfing music
-   * Better sprites for Yellow Forest trees and cherry blossom trees
    * N would sympathize with the Ruins of Alph message about how "we depart for their sakes"
    * Silph Co. lets you onto more floors after restoring power; you can buy Repeat, Timer, Quick, and Dusk Balls
    * Somtimes wild Pokémon know an egg move